Learning Automata with Name Allocation: Introduction

 Cassel et al.~\cite{CasselHJS16} and Dierl et al.~\cite{DBLP:conf/tacas/DierlFHJST24} learn \enquote{determinate} register automata on finite words, which are semantically equivalent to deterministic ones and are incomparable to bar automata under local freshness.
 Similarly, Aarts et al.~\cite{afkv15} learn deterministic register automata with outputs which are again incomparable to bar automata under local freshness.
 Moerman et al.~\cite{mssks17,ms22} present learning algorithms for deterministic nominal automata as well as for \emph{residual} non-deterministic nominal automata on finite words.
 Residual nominal automata are incomparable to bar automata under local freshness (\Cref{ex:nonresidual}).

-Sakamoto~\cite{saka97} proposes a learning algorithm for a subclass of deterministic register automata on finite words that is parametric in a learning algorithm for deterministic finite automata.
-Those automata are incomparable to bar automata under local freshness.
+Sakamoto~\cite{saka97} proposes a learning algorithm for a subclass of deterministic register automata on finite words, parametric in a learning algorithm for DFAs.
+These automata are incomparable to bar automata under local freshness.

-To the best of our knowledge, there is no prior work on learning either Büchi or tree data languages.
-Our contributions yield learning algorithms for subclasses of both kinds.
+To our knowledge, there is no prior work on learning Büchi or tree data languages.
+Our paper yields learning algorithms for subclasses of both kinds.